 Sounds so simple to say, but it’s often harder in practice as you first get started.
 When you’re elbow deep in a huge project and have the feeling you’re spinning your wheels it’s tempting to be able to check ANYTHING off your list no matter how low a priority.
 (If you ever call me and I tell you I’m rearranging my closet on the weekend it inevitably means I’m avoiding facing some larger, far more vital project.)

 This article in the HBR gives a great synopsis of refocusing your thinking can help you achieve.

 How have you honed your focus to maximize your results?
 Share in the comment box!

 Thinking about making a move?
 Size up your Corporate Landscape or any other company you may be thinking of moving to by using our free guide, Reading the Terrain.
-Get your copy today by putting your email address in the subscription box at right.
+Get your copy here.
 And no, we won’t spam you, you’ll just get our weekly update of articles.